Skip to content

 License information

-When the lumi-tools module is loaded, a copy of the license for lumi-allocations can also be found in the file $EBROOTLUMIMINTOOLS/share/licenses/lumi-allocations/LICENSE.
+When the lumi-tools module is loaded, a copies of the licenses can be found in the various subdirectories of $EBROOTLUMIMINTOOLS/share/licenses/.

 User documentation

-The lumi-tools module (which is preloaded when you log in) provides a number of commands for monitoring of your account and projects on LUMI:
+The lumi-tools module (which is preloaded when you log in) provides a number of tools, including commands for monitoring of your account and projects on LUMI or to send notifications (as an alternative for the missing email notifications in Slurm):

 • lumi-workspaces is the all-in command and the only one that a user really needs.